SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/03-stack/01-stack.md

             System.out.println("Stack is empty.");
             return -1; // Return a default value indicating an empty stack }
-        return top.data; // Return the data stored in the top node }
+        return top.data; // Return the data of the top node }

     public boolean isEmpty() {